ksilin/jpa/jpa2-notes/8-jpql.md

 The building blocks of queries.
 They are used to navigate along relationships or to properties.

-Navigations to a property is called a **state field path**.
+Navigation to a property is called a **state field path**.
 Navigation to a singe entity is called  **single-valued association path** Navigation to a collection of entities is called  **collection-valued association path**

 The navigation is performed using the dot(**.**) operator.
 The navigation stops at state field paths and collection-valued association paths.

 The keyword `OBJECT` has no impact on the query but may be used as a visual clue to signify that an entity is expected.
-Unfortunately, `OBJECT` is restricted to id vars (though e.department would return an entity, you cannot use `OBJECT(e.department)` - only `e`) and thus not very useful.
-It exists mainy for compatibilty reasons, as it was assumed that SQL would support it.
+Unfortunately, `OBJECT` is restricted to id vars (though `e.department` would return an entity, you cannot use `OBJECT(e.department)` - only `e`) and thus not very useful.
+It exists mainly for compatibilty reasons, as it was assumed that SQL would support it.

 The `DISTINCT` operator is used to exclude duplicates:
 `SELECT DISTINCT e.department FROM Employee e`

 The result type of a select query may not include collection-valued paths:
 `SELECT d.employees FROM Department d` is illegal **see BasicJpqlTest - it sems to be possible after all**.

-This restriction prevent the provider from combining successive DB rows to a single result (and why would that be bad?) -> SO
+This restriction prevent the provider from combining successive DB rows to a single result (and why would that be bad? - performance probably) -> SO

-When a select query returns an embeddable , like in `SELECT e.address FROM Employee e`, it's important to note that the embeddable **will not be managed**.
+When a select query returns an embeddable, like in `SELECT e.address FROM Employee e`, it's important to note that the embeddable **will not be managed**.
 In order to obtain managed embeddables, retrieve the managed embedding entities and navigate from there.

 ### combining expressions (Projection queries)

 ### Ctor expressions

+`SELECT NEW com.example.EmployeeDetails(e.name, e.salary, e.department.name) FROM Employee e`

 ### Ingeritance and polymorphism

+JPA supports polymorphic queries and can return different subtypes of an entity.

 Restricting queries to a particular class of a hierarchy: